 Coaching for Change

-I’ve had to come to grips with a lot of changes in my health and the limits it has imposed on me over the last few years.
-I’ve gone from being a physically fit person to struggling to get dressed without assistance on some days.
-Every day, I live with restrictions and suffering, and with those constraints and agony come doubts, frustrations, and, yes, even fear.
+Over the last few years, I’ve had to deal with a lot of changes in my health and the limitations it has imposed on me.
+I’ve gone from being a physically fit person to needing help getting dressed on some days.
+Every day, I live with limitations and agony, and with those limitations and agony come doubts, frustrations, and, yes, fear.

-Nobody knew how scared I was when I saw a flight of stairs I had to climb, or when I realised I had to sit/stand for an extended period of time, or when I had to smile when I wanted to cry.
-It’s easy for those feelings to take over, and they have.
+Nobody knew how terrified I was when I saw a flight of stairs I had to climb, or when I realised I had to sit/stand for an extended period of time, or when I had to smile when all I wanted to do was cry.
+It’s easy for those emotions to take over, and they have.

-My doctor has heard me scream for help because I didn’t know what else to do, how to make things easier for myself, or how to keep going if things worsened.
-Others always looked to me for direction, advice, and a sense of calm.
-Being alone with my worries and fears was difficult.
+My doctor saw me crying for help because I didn’t know what else to do, how to make things easier for myself, or how to keep going if things got worse.
+Others looked to me for guidance, advice, and a sense of calm.
+It was difficult to be alone with my worries and fears.

-Someone once asked me, ‘How do you stay so enthusiastic about everything, how do you keep smiling?’
-I keep smiling because there is always someone worse off than me.
-Because I have far more reasons than not to live and be a part of this world.
+‘How do you stay so enthusiastic about everything, how do you keep smiling?’ someone once asked.
+I keep smiling because there is always someone who is in a worse situation than me.
+Because I have far more reasons to live and be a part of this world than not.
 Because I have responsibilities that I take seriously, and because I can improve my days in any way I can with the right mental attitude.
-If I focused on other people’s opinions, I wouldn’t be able to get out of bed in the mornings because those doubts and negativity would take hold.
+I wouldn’t be able to get out of bed in the mornings if I focused on other people’s opinions.

 “I believe that the only courage anybody ever needs is the courage to follow your own dreams.”

-It’s liberating to understand what motivates you and how this can help you accept the challenges you face on a daily basis.
-I’ve accepted that if the pain is unbearable and no amount of yoga or meditation will help, I’ll need to take medication.
-I’ve accepted that I must be honest with others; whether they accept it is another matter.
+Understanding what motivates you and how this can help you accept the challenges you face on a daily basis is liberating.
+I’ve come to terms with the fact that if the pain is unbearable and no amount of yoga or meditation will help, appropriate medication is the only option.
+I’ve accepted that I must be truthful with others; whether they accept it is a different story.

-Don’t get me wrong, being honest about those limitations has caused discrimination (indirectly and directly), the boss that belittled me in a team meeting because I need extra time to walk to the office if I had to park further away than normal, the ‘team-building’ day of physical exercises that could cause more harm than good and the humiliation faced because other staff members were not aware that I had a health condition.
-When medication changes necessitated time away from work and the need to justify this with medical evidence.
+Don’t get me wrong: being honest about my limitations has resulted in discrimination (both indirectly and directly), a boss who belittled me in a team meeting because I needed extra time to walk to the office if I had to park further away than usual, a ‘team-building’ day of physical exercises that may cause more harm than good, and humiliation because other staff members were unaware of my health condition.
+Justifying w hen medication changes necessitate time away from work and the side effects impair your mental and physical wellbeing.
 Those are the times when I am cruelly reminded of my disability.

 Accepting your disability is a difficult task.
 Acceptance can appear to be a sign of weakness, as if you’re giving up on life and your future.
-However, refusing to recognise your limitations leaves you stuck.
-It keeps you from moving forward, making the necessary changes, and setting new goals.
+However, refusing to acknowledge your limitations keeps you stuck.
+It prevents you from moving forward, making the necessary changes, setting new goals, and achieving life balance.

-You must grieve before embracing your disability.
-You’ve had a major setback.
-Not only may you have lost your healthy, virtually limitless body, but also possibly some of your future plans and aspirations.
+Before you can accept your disability, you must first grieve.
+You’ve suffered a significant setback.
+Not only have you possibly lost your healthy, virtually limitless body, but also some of your future plans and aspirations.

-It’s not simple to adjust to life with a disability.
-Just because you’re having a difficult day doesn’t mean you’re not brave or courageous.
-Rather than pretending that you are ok when you are not to family and friends, be open and let them know how you feel or if you are finding it difficult to stay positive about your future.
-Both you and they will gain from it.
+Adapting to life with a disability is not easy.
+Simply because you are having a difficult day does not imply that you are not brave or courageous.
+Rather than pretending to family and friends that you are fine when you are not, be open and tell them how you feel or if you are having difficulty staying positive about your future.
+It will benefit both you and them.

-I accept responsibility for what I can do in these situations and use my self-assurance to confront them.
-I believe that my personal and professional situations would constrain me.
+I accept responsibility for what I can do in these situations and confront them with confidence.
+My personal and professional circumstances, I believe, would limit me.